A hybrid model for the population dynamics of periodical cicadas: Abstract

 \section{Abstract}

 In addition to their unusually long life cycle, periodical cicadas, {\it Magicicada} spp., provide an exceptional example of spatially synchronized life stage phenology in nature.
 Within regions (``broods'') spanning 50,000 to 500,000 km$^2$, adults emerge synchronously every 13 or 17 years.
 While satiation of avian predators is believed to be a key component of the ability of these populations to reach high densities, it is not clear why populations at a single location remain entirely synchronized.
 We develop nonlinear Leslie matrix-type models of periodical cicadas that include predation-driven Allee effects and competition in addition to reproduction and survival.
 Using both analytical and numerical techniques, we demonstrate the observed presence of a single brood critically depends on the relationship between fecundity, competition, and predation.
 We analyze the single-brood, two-brood and all-brood equilibria in the large life-span limit using a tractable hybrid approximation to the Leslie matrix model with continuous time competition in between discrete reproduction events.
-This hybrid model allows us to quantitatively predict population sizes and the range of parameters for which these equilibria exist.
-It is shown that the single-brood equilibrium is stable while two-brood and all-brood equilibria are unstable.
-The results support the conjecture that the only stable state is a single brood.
+Within the hybrid model we prove that the single-brood equilibrium is the only stable equilibrium.
+This hybrid model allows us to quantitatively predict population sizes and the range of parameters for which the stable single-brood and unstable two-brood and all-brood equilibria exist.
 The hybrid model yields a good approximation to the numerical results for the Leslie matrix model for the biologically relevant case of a 17-year lifespan.

 \keywords{Periodical cicada \and Allee effects \and Leslie matrix}